lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 We will do that by decoupling message queuing, updating the state, and updating the DOM.

 Calls to `enqueue` will just add the message to an array.
-Then, on every animation frame we will take all the messages currently queued and process them by calling `update` on each.
+Then, on every animation frame we will take all queued messages and process them by calling `update` on each.
 Once all messages have been processed we will render the resulting state using the `view` function.

 Running the application now consists of just repeating this process on every animation frame.